Tubitv/envoy-node/README.md

   envoyContextStore.get();
 ```

+**IMPORTANT**

-**IMPORTANT**: according to the implementation, it's strictly requiring the `set` method is called exactly once per request.
+1. according to the implementation, it's strictly requiring the `set` method is called exactly once per request.
 Or you will get incorrect context.
 Please check the document for more details.
 (TBD: We are working on a blog post for the details.)
+2. according to `asyn_hooks` implementation, [`destroy` is not called if the code is using HTTP keep alive](https://github.com/nodejs/node/issues/19859).
+Please use `setEliminateInterval` to set a time for deleting old context data or you may have memory leak.
+The default (5 mintues) is using if you don't set it.

 ## For dev and test, or migrating to Envoy